Taiwan independence movement: Opposition to independence

-The third view, put forward by the government of the PRC and Nationalists of the KMT, defines Taiwan independence as "splitting Taiwan from China, causing division of the nation and the people."
+The third view, put forward by the government of the PRC and the Kuomintang, defines Taiwan independence as "splitting Taiwan from China, causing division of the nation and the people."
 What the PRC claims by this statement is somewhat ambiguous according to supporters of Taiwanese independence, as some statements by the PRC seem to identify China solely and uncompromisingly with the PRC.
 Others propose a broader and more flexible definition suggesting that both mainland China and Taiwan are parts that form one cultural and geographic entity, although divided politically as a vestige of the Chinese Civil War.
 Chinese nationalists have called the Taiwan independence movement and its supporters to be hanjian (traitors).

-The KMT and the broader Pan-Blue coalition believe that China should be unified under the ROC and opposes any attempts in de-sinicization that erases any links with China.
+The Kuomintang and the broader Pan-Blue coalition believe that China should be unified under the ROC and opposes any attempts in de-sinicization that erases any links with China.
 Since 2016, divisions have emerged in the coalition following electoral defeats and widespread sentiments among the Taiwanese electorate that rejects any form of unification, with pro-Beijing elements beginning to infiltrate the ranks of the coalition through the united front that advocate unification under the PRC.

 The PRC considers itself the sole legitimate government of all China, and the ROC to be a defunct entity replaced in the Communist revolution that succeeded in 1949.
-Therefore, assertions that the ROC is a sovereign state are construed as support for Taiwan independence, so are proposals to change the name of the ROC.
+Therefore, assertions that the ROC is a sovereign state are construed as support for Taiwan independence, as are proposals to rename the ROC.
 Such a name change is met with even more disapproval since it rejects Taiwan as part of the greater China entity (as one side of a still-unresolved Chinese civil war).
 The ROC used to be recognized by the UN as the sole legal government of China until 1971.
 In that year, the UN Resolution 2758 was passed, and the PRC became recognized as the legal government of China by the UN.

 The CCP classifies Taiwan independence activists as one of the Five Poisons.
 In 2005, the 10th National People's Congress passed the Anti-Secession Law authorizing military force for unification.
+In 2022, opposition to Taiwan independence was added to the CCP constitution.
 In 2024, the Chinese government issued the Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession to the courts stating that "diehard" independence supporters could be tried in absentia with capital punishment imposed.